The Fefferman-Phong uncertainty principle for representations of Lie groups and applications: Introduction and discussion of the main results

-where the infimum is taken over a family of testing boxes $\mathcal{B}$ of measure unit in phase space, conveniently built from $a$.
+where the infimum is taken over a family of testing boxes $\mathcal{B}$ of measure $1$ in phase space, conveniently associated with $a$.
 Hence, the geometry of the phase space is tailored to the given symbol.
 Notice that in Theorem \ref{teomain} the metric is, instead, fixed in advance, which makes things simpler.
 On the other hand, since $w$ could be singular, in \eqref{eq iup} the average of $w$ appears (instead of the supremum in \eqref{eq feff}).

 As strategy, we will prove a suitable lower bound for the $p$-subLaplacian with potential $w$, at sufficiently small scales, and then we will come back to the original problem by using the reproducing property of $V_\phi$.
-We will use ideas from \cite{fefferman} and also from Jerison \cite{jerison}, where lower bounds were proved for partial differential equations with constant coefficients (see also H\"ormander \cite[Theorem 3.2.5]{hormander_book} for an early instance of this philosophy).
+This (perhaps unexpected) connection with a problem for subLaplacians will enable us to use some ideas and tools from \cite{fefferman} and also from Jerison \cite{jerison}, where lower bounds were proved for partial differential equations with constant coefficients (see H\"ormander \cite[Theorem 3.2.5]{hormander_book} for an early instance of this philosophy, and also \cite{shen}).

 Notice that the use of weighed $L^p$ norms as a measure of the time-frequency concentration dates back at least to Cowling and Price \cite{cowling} and Daubechies \cite{daubechies}.
-In particular, in the case of the short-time Fourier transform and the wavelet transform, and when $\phi$ is a Gaussian function or a Cauchy wavelet, optimization problems similar to \eqref{eq min pro} have been recently investigated, among others, by Abreu, Frank, Galbis, Knutsen, Kulikov, Ortega-Cerd\`a, Ra\-mos, Riccardi, Romero, Speckbacher, Tilli, Trapasso and the author (see \cite{abreu2021donoho,frank2023sharp,galbis2022,knutsen,ortega,trapasso,nicolatilli_fk,nicolatilli_norm,ramos,riccardi2023} and also Seip \cite{seip} for early work in this connection).
+Moreover, optimization problems similar to \eqref{eq min pro}, in the case of the short-time Fourier transform and the wavelet transform (when $\phi$ is a Gaussian function or a Cauchy wavelet) have recently attracted great interest, as demonstrated by an impressive amount of work in the last two years (see \cite{abreu2021donoho,frank2023sharp,galbis2022,GGRT,knutsen,ortega,trapasso,nicolatilli_fk,nicolatilli_norm,ramos,riccardi2023} and also Seip \cite{seip} for early work in this connection).
 We emphasize that Theorem \ref{teomain} is new even for these particular transforms.
-Also, we point out that uncertainty inequalities of a different kind, on unimodular Lie groups, were addressed, among others, by Astengo, Ciatti, Cowling, Dall'Ara, Di Blasio, Martini, Sundari, Suragan, Ricci, Ruzhansky and Trevisan (see \cite{astengo,ciatti2015,ciatti2007,dallara_trevisan,martini2010,ruzhansky2017} and the references therein).
+Also, we point out that uncertainty inequalities of a different kind, on unimodular Lie groups, were also addressed by a number of authors (see \cite{astengo,ciatti2015,ciatti2007,dallara_trevisan,martini2010,ruzhansky2017} and the references therein).